loranallensmith/gitmethere/index.md

 # GitMeThere

-This gem is a wrapper for Scott Chacon's [ruby-git](https://github.com/schacon/ruby-git) gem with commands that streamline the process of creating repositories in a given state.
+This gem is a wrapper for [`schacon/ruby-git`](https://github.com/schacon/ruby-git) with commands that streamline the process of creating repositories in a given state.
 Its primary purpose is for demonstrating common Git scenarios, but it is handy for scripting basic repository operations.

 ## Installation